cosmicCacophony/artibound/MULTICOLOR_DESIGN.md

 #### Player Responses to Multicolor Hero Threats
 Players need strategic options when their multicolor heroes are threatened:
-1. **Retreat**: Move multicolor hero to base before important turns
+1. **Retreat**: Move multicolor hero to base before important turns (heals to full)
-2. **Heal**: Use healing/mana to keep hero alive
+2. **Bounce During Deployment**: If you deploy a hero to the same battlefield as your multicolor hero, you can recall that hero to base, healing it and allowing you to replay it next turn - this "bouncing" mechanic is crucial for protecting multicolor heroes
+3. **Items**: Buy items to protect multicolor heroes (armor, health, defensive abilities)
-3. **Save Mana**: Keep mana available to respond if opponent casts a unit in front or threatens with a spell
+4. **Save Mana**: Keep mana available to respond if opponent casts a unit in front or threatens with a spell
-4. **Risk Assessment**: If you tap out, opponent might cast unit + spell in front and kill the hero
+5. **Risk Assessment**: If you tap out, opponent might cast unit + spell in front and kill the hero

 **Design Goal**: Multicolor heroes should feel powerful but risky - players must actively manage their safety.
+Every turn counts - if your multicolor heroes die and you can't cast pivotal spells on key turns, you should be punished hard for greedy deck building.

 ### Mana Cost & Power Level Guidelines